Tips to Help Prevent Red Diesel Theft

 Why is Red Diesel Targeted by Thieves?

-It may therefore seem odd that thieves would steal a cheaper product and one that is used for off-road vehicles and machinery.
-However, red diesel users tend to buy there fuel in bulk which means thieves target storage units in the hope of finding a lot of fuel.
+It may, therefore, seem odd that thieves would steal a cheaper product and one that is used for off-road vehicles and machinery.
+However, red diesel users tend to buy their fuel in bulk which means thieves target storage units in the hope of finding a lot of fuel.

 Thieves are finding filling stations harder and harder to steal worthwhile quantities of fuel from and therefore attack farms, building sites and homes that aren’t safeguarded against them.